ansys/pyansys-dev-guide/doc/source/coding_style/best_practices.rst

                        e = self.validate_something(a, b, d)

-Aside from the lack of comments, this complex nested validation method is difficult to debug and validate with unit testing.
+Aside from the lack of comments, this complex method is difficult to debug and validate with unit testing.
 It would be far better to implement more validation methods and join conditional blocks.